RosieWatson/text-adventure-game/README.md

 ### Ideas
 - [ ] Maybe use it as the 3rd option, pick a number and loop through for something?
 - [ ] Split out optional CSS so it looks less cluttered
+- [ ] Maybe have a function per round to make it simpler and also make loop usage easier?